 - improving the continuity of patient care within the health care system.

-The PA is distinguished from other health care professionals by his education as a generalist, by the breadth of his clinical knowledge, by the extent to which he is given decision-making authority regarding patient care, diagnosis, and treatment, and by the depth of his clinical experience.
+The PA is distinguished from other health care professionals by education as a generalist; breadth of clinical knowledge; the extent to which PAs are given decision-making authority regarding patient care, diagnosis, and treatment; and by the depth of clinical experience.

 The question of malpractice frequently arises among individuals seeking information regarding the profession.
-Since PAs share legal, ethical, and moral responsibility for patients' care with their supervising physicians, they must carry malpractice insurance.
-This insurance is available to them as riders to the malpractice policies of employing physicians, or is provided by the institutions where they work.
+Since PAs share legal, ethical, and moral responsibility for patients' care with collaborating physicians, they must carry malpractice insurance.
+This insurance is available to them as riders to the malpractice policies of employing physicians or is provided by the institutions where they work.
 Such insurance is also available on an individual basis through the American Academy of Physician Assistants.